 - Page Object repository is independent of Automation Tests.
-The advantage of keeping a separate repository for Page Objects allows us to use this repository for different purposes with different frameworks.
+The advantage of keeping a separate repository for Page Objects is that it allows us to use this repository for different purposes with different frameworks.
 We can integrate this repository with other tools as well.

 - It helps maintain our test cases in a short and optimized way, as we can reuse the Page Object methods in the POM classes.

-- Any UI changes can easily be implemented, updated, and maintained into the Page Objects and Classes.
+- Any UI changes can easily be implemented, updated, and maintained in the Page Objects and Classes.

-- It uses a single repository for the services or operations provided by the page, rather than having these services scattered throughout the tests.
+- It uses a single repository for the services or operations the page provides rather than having these services scattered throughout the tests.

 How to Implement Page Object Model in your project

-Here, we will try to run the given steps using a simple example of Page Object Model with Demo website
+Here, we will try to run the given steps using a simple example of the Page Object Model with a Demo website

 - Open the following website https://testyou.in and Go to the Login page using the Login link.